Kenzie-Nice/Kenzie_Nice.github.io/README.md

   <h3>Steps</h3>
   <p>
-    After you have prepared your brewing choice of caffeinated goodness, and your setup is complete it's time to start up that coffee maker!
+    After you have prepared your brewing choice of caffeinated goodness and your setup is complete, it's time to start up that coffee maker!
     <hr />
     <ul>
       <li>Using 1TBLS for every 2 cups, scoop your grounds into your filter</li>